-The second important choice for the automation framework is the choice of optimization heuristic.
-The optimization heuristic has the role of choosing the next sample $\boldsymbol{x}_{n+1}$ based on the previously evaluated samples ${(\boldsymbol{x}_1, y_1), (\boldsymbol{x}_2, y_2), ..., (\boldsymbol{x}_n, y_n)}$, in effect maximizing a certain utility function.
+The second important choice for the automation framework is the choice of acquisition function.
+The acquisition function has the role of choosing the next sample $\boldsymbol{x}_{n+1}$ based on the previously evaluated samples ${(\boldsymbol{x}_1, y_1), (\boldsymbol{x}_2, y_2), ..., (\boldsymbol{x}_n, y_n)}$, in effect maximizing a certain utility function.
 The choice of the previous sample is guided by the probabilistic surrogate model, which indicates the regions where $f_{\boldsymbol{\theta}}(\boldsymbol{x})$ indicates high (or low) values of $f(\boldsymbol{x})$ on the one hand or indicates high uncertainty on $f(\boldsymbol{x})$.
-Choosing the right optimization heuristic involves trading off its computational complexity with its accuracy (and hence, efficiency in actually minimizing the samples needed).
+Choosing the right acquisition function involves trading off its computational complexity with its accuracy (and hence, efficiency in actually minimizing the samples needed).

 Depending on the acquisition function, a different task is fulfilled.
-In the field of Bayesian optimization, several optimization heuristics or acquisition functions for Bayesian optimization have been listed in~\cite{shahriari_taking_2016}.
-These optimization heuristics balance exploration and exploitation to find the optimal value $y^*$ with a minimum of function executions.
-For example, if the objective is to find the optimal value of a function, the optimization heuristic or acquisition function chosen can be based on expected improvement (EI), Gaussian-process upper confidence bound or predictive entropy search.
+In the field of BO, several acquisition functions have been listed in~\cite{shahriari_taking_2016}.
+These acquisition functions balance exploration and exploitation to find the optimal value $y^*$ with a minimum of function evaluations.
+For example, if the objective is to find the optimal value of a function, the acquisition function can be based on expected improvement (EI), Gaussian Process upper confidence bound or predictive entropy search.

-In the field of classification or active learning,~\cite{settles_active_2012} provides several acquisition functions that focus on exploration to ensure generalizability of the classifier, and provides an overview for selecting between these.
-The choice of acquisition function may be related to the actual performance of the classifier, i.e., the objective function for choosing the instances to be labeled may determine the objective function that steers classification performance.